MobileSheets

 The MobileSheets Companion gives you the ability to create, edit, and delete setlists.
 To access the setlist page, click the setlist tab at the top of the main dialog screen.
 The setlist sections looks like the following:

 On the left side, you can see a list of all the setlists that currently exist on your tablet.
 On the top right, you can see the list of songs for the currently selected setlist.
 On the bottom right, you can see the list of all songs in your library.
-To create a new setlist, or to edit the name of an existing setlist, right-click in the listbox on the left side of the screen to access the context menu, and then select “New” or “Rename” accordingly.
+To create a new setlist, or to edit the name of an existing setlist, right-click in the list on the left side of the screen to access the context menu, and then select “New” or “Rename” accordingly.
 After entering the name, you can start adding songs to the setlist.
 There are several ways to do this.
 The easiest way is to select one or more songs in the bottom right window, and to drag them up to the top right window and release.
 This will add all selected songs to the list.
 You can also select songs on the main song selection screen (the first tab), right-click and select Add Song to Setlist.
 This will bring up a list of all setlists, and you can just click whichever setlist you want to add to.
 If you have a lot of songs in your library, it can helpful to type in the search textbox to filter the display.
-You can also select the column to search on, otherwise the default is to search in all columns.
+You can also select the column to search on; otherwise the default is to search in all columns.
 To remove songs from the active setlist or setlists themselves, you can either right-click and access the menu option for delete, or just hit the delete key on your keyboard.
 To rearrange songs in the active setlist, just drag and drop each song to its correct location.

 Library Backup